-Additionally, the bill mandates the Texas Department of Housing and Community Affairs to provide multilingual information services in areas with migrant labor housing facilities and to conduct research to identify common housing types and regions needing improved options.
-A timeline for implementing these provisions is established, requiring the department to adopt necessary rules by March 1, 2026, and clarifying that the changes will apply only to violations occurring on or after the effective date of September 1, 2025.
-This ensures that any prior violations will continue to be governed by existing laws.
+Additionally, the bill mandates the Texas Department of Housing and Community Affairs to provide multilingual information in areas with a high prevalence of migrant labor housing facilities and to conduct research on common types of these facilities and regional housing needs.
+It also allows for the awarding of attorney's fees to prevailing parties in lawsuits and promotes interagency cooperation to identify unlicensed facilities.
+The department is required to adopt necessary rules by March 1, 2026, and the amendments will only apply to violations occurring after the effective date of the Act, set for September 1, 2025.

 Statutes affected: